The meaning of CALD communities: “Culturally and Linguistically Diverse”

-All resources have a better impact when they include an image, but it’s critical not to include a graphic, cartoon or a photo just for the sake of it.
+All resources have a better impact when they include an image.
+But it’s critical not to include images just for the sake of it.
 Here are three ways you can use images more effectively when communicating with Australian CALD communities:

-When chosen well and appropriate to the piece, images can help your audience relate to the message you are trying to convey.
+When you chose them well, images can help your audience relate to the message.

 Images can support a concept or illustrate an idea so that the text is easier to understand.

-Translating content is a great way to reach CALD communities that speak languages other than English at home.
-Translations for Australian CALD communities are typically called "community translations" or "public service translation" and they require a very strategic approach to ensure the content is effective.
+Translating content is a great way to reach CALD communities.
+We call this “community translations” or “public service translation” and they require a very strategic approach to ensure the content is effective.

-When translating for CALD communities, it's very important that you have a "translation strategy".
-Having a very detailed translation strategy will guarantee the success of your translation efforts.
-A translation strategy is a set of parameters that you will agree on, follow and evaluate to guarantee the success of your CALD communication efforts.
+When translating for CALD communities, have a “translation strategy”.
+Having a very detailed translation strategy will guarantee the success of your translations.
+A translation strategy is a set of parameters that you will agree on, follow and evaluate to guarantee the success of your CALD translations or community translations.

-Download our Community Translations Project Plan Template to get you started with your translation strategy.
+Contact us today to get started with your translation strategy.